trzewiczek/js-tutorial/README.md

 const caterpillarQuote = 'You\'ll get used to it in time'
 ```

 Problem solved!
-But let's take a closer look into these names.
+So now let's take a closer look into these names.

 We decided to add some specific prefix to each of them—one for each group of values.
 We say _a group of values_ because even if it wasn't clearly expressed in the first snippets of code, we think of these values in terms of a bigger entity, i.e. a book character profile.
 In adding a specific prefix to each name in the group we tried to express this semantic relationship of the values.

-But is declaring many separate values artificially prefixed to be recognized as members of a group of values as good practice?
+But is declaring many separate values artificially prefixed to be recognized as members of a group of values a good practice?
 Is it the only way?

 Obviously not.
 JavaScript offers as a slick grouping mechanism called `Objects`: